Karl McCartney: Expenses

-McCartney claimed a total £1,159,047.08 in Parliamentary staffing and business costs (often referred to as "expenses") between 2010 and 2017 (the majority of which are Parliamentary staff costs and also include travel, accommodation and office expenses) alongside his annual salary of £74,962.
+McCartney claimed a total £1,159,047.08 in parliamentary staffing and business costs (often referred to as "expenses") between 2010 and 2017 (the majority of which are parliamentary staff costs and also include travel, accommodation and office expenses) alongside his annual salary of £74,962.
 His staffing and business costs rose each year he was MP, until 2017 when he accumulated over £90,000 in staffing and business costs in just six months before he was voted out at the 2017 general election (this included winding up costs such as staff severance).
 He employed his wife as an "office manager" and paid her between £40,000 and £45,000 in 2015–16.

 For comparison, in 2018/19, the then Labour MP for Lincoln, Karen Lee, claimed staffing and business costs of £196,340.59.

 In 2020/21, McCartney's staffing and business costs were £147,538.47.

 From January to June 2020, McCartney claimed £21,600 in expenses for Anagallis Communications, a firm run by a donor who helped fund his first election campaign.

 Electoral Commission and police investigation

-In March 2017, the Electoral Commission fined the Conservative party £70,000 (the Labour party and Liberal Democrats were both fined £20,000) following the United Kingdom general election, 2015 party spending investigation.
+In March 2017, the Electoral Commission fined the Conservative Party £70,000 (the Labour Party and Liberal Democrats were both fined £20,000) following the 2015 United Kingdom general election party spending investigation.

 During the 2015 general election coaches of activists were transported to marginal constituencies including Lincoln to campaign alongside or in close proximity to local campaigners.
 The inclusion in the Conservative party national return of what in the commission's view should have been reported as candidate spending meant that there was a realistic prospect that this enabled its candidates to gain a financial advantage over opponents.
-In consequence, more than 20 sitting Conservative MPs, including Karl McCartney, were investigated by Lincolnshire Police over whether he breached election spending rules.
+In consequence, more than 20 sitting Conservative MPs, including McCartney, were investigated by Lincolnshire Police over whether he breached election spending rules.
 Lincolnshire Police subsequently passed a file to the Crown Prosecution Service for a decision on whether McCartney and his Election agent should be prosecuted for electoral fraud in relation to the 2015 general election.

 In May 2017, the CPS announced that no further action would be taken in respect of the allegations, including those against McCartney.
 In advance of the 2017 general election, McCartney issued a letter to all other candidates for the Lincoln seat, warning of legal action against false, misleading or defamatory statements in the wake of investigations into the party's spending.